alac/alac.github.io/_posts/2016-12-24-the_unicode_post.md

   * Why are there so many encodings?
   * What's the right encoding?
   * What are graphemes, glyphs, characters?
-  * How do we get by in such a cold an heartless universe?
+  * How do we get by in such a cold and heartless universe?

 <!--more-->